lizx2017/assignmentstudy/ReadMe.md

-# The Myth of NLP and What Matters in Bug Triage
+# The Myth of Text and What Matters in Bug Triage
 ***
 ### Project summary
 ***